PacktPublishing/Learning-Modern-CPlusPlus-Functional-Programming/README.md

 The course is divided into three modules—the first introduces the fundamentals of functional programming and how it is supported by modern C++.
 The second module explains how to efficiently implement C++ features such as pure functions and immutable states to build robust applications.
 The last module describes how to achieve concurrency and apply design patterns to enhance your application’s performance.

-By the end of the course, you will be familiar with the functional approach of programming and will be able to use these techniques on a daily basis
+By the end of the course, you will be familiar with the functional approach of programming and will be able to use these techniques on a daily basis.

 The course is divided into three modules—the first introduces the fundamentals of functional programming and how it is supported by modern C++.
 The second module explains how to efficiently implement C++ features such as pure functions and immutable states to build robust applications.
 The last module describes how to achieve concurrency and apply design patterns to enhance your application’s performance.